webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 exchange climate, noise or light readings.

 WebRTC has a huge privacy advantage here over legacy video stream protocols.
 Since WebRTC supports P2P connectivity the camera can send the video directly to your browser.
 There is no reason for your video to be sent to a 3rd party server.
-Even when video is encrypted an attacker can make assumptions from the metadata of the call.
+Even when video is encrypted, an attacker can make assumptions from the metadata of the call.

 Interoperability is another advantage for the IoT space.
 WebRTC is available in lots of different languages C#, C++, C, Go, Java, Python, Rust